HyunjiiKim/MBW/README.md

 - 👋 Hi, I’m @HyunjiiKim
-- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Sociology
-- 💞️ I’m looking to collaborate on ...
+- 👀 This is for the group project for the photography class
-- 📫 How to reach me ...
+- 📫 you can reach <a href="https://www.figma.com">here</a> to see the high fidelity design.

 <!---
 HyunjiiKim/HyunjiiKim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.